-- Ask your mentor to review the email and give you feedback.
+- Ask your mentor or a fellow employee to review the email and give you feedback.

 - Consider whether you should have a one-on-one conversation with your manager before or after sending the email.
-It’s easy for things to be misunderstood in emails.
+Especially since it’s easy for things to be misunderstood in emails.

 - Be careful with your word choice, as mentioned in the how to ask for help at work tips above.